-The 30 Prettiest, Most Modern Ways to Wear Ruffles Now
+The 33 Prettiest, Most Modern Ways to Wear Ruffles

 In case you haven’t noticed yet, ruffles are everywhere—on sleeves, pants, sweaters, dresses, even purses.
-But we’re not even mad about it, because we’re pro-ruffle, presuming they’re done right.
+But we’re clearly not mad about it, because we’re pro-ruffle all day, every day, presuming they’re done right.
 A ruffle instantly adds a little touch of femininity and sass to your ensemble, and you can easily incorporate them into any wardrobe.

 MORE: 25 Unapologetically Feminine Home Decor Ideas